open-cogsci/datamatrix/doc-pelican/include/api/series.md

 python: |
  import numpy as np
- from matplotlib import pyplot as plt from datamatrix import DataMatrix, SeriesColumn, series
+ from matplotlib import pyplot as plt from datamatrix import DataMatrix, SeriesColumn, series as srs

  LENGTH = 5 # Number of rows
  DEPTH = 10 # Depth (or length) of SeriesColumns